 If you’d like a SEO specialist to help get your business set up for success with a solid strategy, get in touch with me – Janelle from ContentQueen.
 I work as a freelance SEO consultant and charge by the hour, so I can do as much or as little as you’d like.

 SEO is my area of genius.
 I have many years of experience in the field, and have helped numerous businesses to grow their online presence organically, without having to pay for expensive online ads.

-I work remotely from London, UK, and work with incredible business owners and entrepreneurs all over the world, including the UK, USA, Europe, Australia and New Zealand.
+I work remotely from Wellington New Zealand, and work with incredible business owners and entrepreneurs all over the world, including the UK, USA, Europe, Australia and New Zealand.
 I can do a little or a lot, depending on what your needs are and how you like to work.

 Want to see if we’re a good fit for one another?

 Get in touch by filling out my contact form and I’ll get back to you within 24 hours to let you know whether I can help you reach your SEO goals.

 Did you find this article helpful?
 Why not share it with someone who might also benefit?
 (Simply click one of the social sharing links below – thanks, you absolute legend!).